duxanlol/elvui-updater/README.md

 # ElvUI Updater __(Wrath Classic)__
 _A small script to automate a one-minute-task that bugged me so I wasted an hour writing it._

-The scripts automatically backs up your old ElvUI, downloads a new version of __WotLK Classic ElvUI__, and unzips it to the addons directory.
+The script automatically backs up your old ElvUI, downloads a new version of __WotLK Classic ElvUI__, and unzips it to the addons directory.

 ## How-to: